Attributing Response to Context: A Jensen-Shannon Divergence Driven Mechanistic Study of Context Attribution in Retrieval-Augmented Generation: Attributing Top Relevant Context Sentences via JSD

 \subsection{Evaluation of Context Attribution Accuracy}

-To assess the efficacy of our ARC-JSD method, we conduct experiments on three widely recognised question-answering datasets commonly used in RAG studies: \textit{TyDi QA}~\citep{clark2020tydi}: a multilingual QA dataset using the entire Wikipedia articles as the external context (we only use the English part), \textit{Hotpot QA}~\citep{yang2018hotpotqa}: a multi-hop QA dataset requiring reasoning for questions based on multiple documents, and \textit{MuSiQue}~\citep{trivedi2022musique}: a high-quality multi-hop QA benchmark over Wikipedia that highlights minimal context and multiple valid reasoning paths to evaluate complex reasoning capabilities.
-Table~\ref{tab:stat_datasets} summarises the statistics of these datasets, where \textit{MuSiQue} has the longest context input compared to others With the average length of context in sentences $|\mathcal{C}|=93.6$.
+To assess efficacy of our ARC-JSD method, we conduct experiments on three widely recognised question-answering datasets commonly used in RAG studies: \textit{TyDi QA}~\citep{clark2020tydi}: a multilingual QA dataset using entire Wikipedia articles as external context (we only use English part), \textit{Hotpot QA}~\citep{yang2018hotpotqa}: a multi-hop QA dataset requiring reasoning for questions based on multiple documents, and \textit{MuSiQue}~\citep{trivedi2022musique}: a high-quality multi-hop QA benchmark over Wikipedia that highlights minimal context and multiple valid reasoning paths to evaluate complex reasoning capabilities.
+Moreover, we evaluate our ARC-JSD with different training-free baselines for context attribution: \textit{ALTI-Logit}~\citep{ferrando2023explaining}: a method to directly compare logit difference between input context and generation on token level by accumulating layerwise logit; \textit{MIRAGE}~\citep{qi2024model}: a gradient-based and token-level method to locate context-sensitive tokens using contrastive feature attribution; \textit{Contextcite}~\citep{cohen2024contextcite}: a post-hoc method to train a linear surrogate model based on a fixed group of context ablation forward runs.
+Table~\ref{tab:stat_datasets} summarises the statistics of these datasets, where \textit{MuSiQue} has the longest context input compared to others, with the average length of context in sentences $|\mathcal{C}|=93.6$.
 Our evaluations involve four instruction-tuned LLMs of varying scales, namely Qwen2-1.5B-IT, Qwen2-7B-IT~\citep{yang2024qwen2}, Gemma2-2B-IT, and Gemma2-9B-IT~\citep{team2024gemma}.
-For each dataset, we randomly select up to 1,000 samples from their development sets.
+For each dataset, we randomly select up to 1,000 samples from its development sets.
 All models are evaluated in inference mode without further fine-tuning.
-The performance of our ARC-JSD method is benchmarked against the Contextcite proposed by Cohen-Wang et al.\cite{cohen2024contextcite} (Appendix~\ref{app:exp_details} includes more details).
+We mainly evaluate the top-1 context attribution accuracy, which indicates the percentage of overlap between the predicted top-1 context sentence and gold-standard sentence on the datasets\footnote{We choose sentence level because current QA datasets only have sentence-level gold labels to evaluate attribution accuracy.
+However, our ARC-JSD method can be extended to finer-grained interactions such as phrases or sub-sentence spans by dynamically selecting the start and end token indices.}.
+For ALTI-Logit and MIRAGE, which mainly focus on token-level attribution, we use the accumulated operations to locate sentence-level context attribution prediction (Appendix~\ref{app:exp_details} includes more details).